uselagoon/lagoon/docs/using_lagoon/graphql_api.md

 Update the production environment within a project:

+!!!hint
-!!!hint Needs a re-deploy in order for all changes to be reflected in the containers.
+    Important: Needs a redeploy in order for all changes to be reflected in the containers.

 ```graphql
 mutation editProjectProductionEnvironment {